 Nowadays, various publications frequently compare Enterprise Architecture with SAFe (Scaled Agile Framework).
 Reasons for such measurement vary - some argue that practicing SAFe decreases the need for the EA.
 Others suggest that the two disciplines are incompatible, requiring to practice one or the other, but not together.

-We are a group of Enterprise and Solution Architects, and this topic is very relevant to what we do, both as practitioners and producers of Archipeg (Enterprise and Solution Architecture SaaS).
+We are a group of Enterprise and Solution Architects, and this topic is very relevant to what we do, both as practitioners and producers of Archipeg (Enterprise Architecture software).
 Hence, we thought it is a good idea to discuss this intriguing topic on this page.

 We want to emphasize both the commonalities and differences between EA and SAFe; before that, let us describe each of these disciplines.

 Enterprise Architecture is a discipline that can help make effective decisions related to business, data, applications, technology, etc. One might say that the EA is a holistic approach to analyzing the breadth and depth of information about an enterprise (i.e., a company or its subdivision).
 Only with the outcome of these exercises can we make decisions about the future state.
 This path often involves digital transformation, cost or operational efficiency optimization, or even action plan for mergers and acquisitions.

 For a more in-depth description of the Enterprise Architecture, please refer to our definition of EA.